JarrettPugh/CF_Instacart_Analysis/README.md

 ## Overview

 This is a Python project that I created during my Data Analytics bootcamp with CareerFoundry.
-In this project, I act as an analyst for Instacart and perform exploratory data analysis to give insights and recommendations to the sales and marketing teams to help with customer segmentation.
+In this project, I assume the role of an analyst at Instacart, conducting exploratory data analysis.
+My objective is to provide valuable insights and recommendations to the sales and marketing teams, contributing to enhanced customer segmentation strategies.

 ## Technical Skills Used
 - Python